AlexELEC/docs.dev/content.en/docs/tvlink/docs/settings.md

 + «Check internet max time» – the maximum time during which «TVLINK» checks the internet connection.
 The program will not start until it has internet access.

++ «Streamlink session pool» - this is the size of the fixed pool of pre-initialized Streamlink sessions.
+A fixed-size pool ensures that the same buffers are reused.
+Memory for the «Stream Ring buffer» and queues will be allocated once per pool session and will subsequently be only reused.
+Result: RAM usage will rise up to _N * (Ring Buffer size) + (overhead)_ and will stop growing.
+Recommendations:
+  - Set the value equal to the maximum number of concurrent streams plus the number of users.
+  - For one or two clients, leave the value at «4» (by default).

 + «Refresh sources at startup» – refresh sources when the program starts.

 + «Refresh sources at playlist» – refresh sources when a playlist is requested.